SergeyBiryukov/cases-workflow-labels/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.4 =
+* Added filtering labels by person in data table
+* Added label name formatting on label page
+* Added "Add to Starred" and "Remove from Starred" buttons

 = 0.3.3 =
 * Added "Add to Inbox" button